blue-in-sea/Algo-Notebook/GraphBFS/TopologicalSort.md

 # Topological Sort

+Question Pattern: When we are scheduling jobs or tasks, they may have dependencies.
+For example, before we finish task a, we have to finish b first.
+In this case, given a set of tasks and their dependencies, how shall we arrange our schedules?

 Topological sort is an algorithm used in graph theory to linearly order the vertices of a directed acyclic graph (DAG) such that for every directed edge \( (u, v) \), vertex \( u \) comes before vertex \( v \) in the ordering.
 This ordering is useful in scenarios where tasks or events have dependencies, such as scheduling, build systems, or course prerequisites.

 ---